...

 How to Know?

-The stains are usually:
+The mold is usually:

-- Near or right beneath AC equipment/ductwork.
+• Near or right beneath AC equipment/ductwork.

-- Near your air handler or where refrigerant lines flow.
+• Near your air handler or where refrigerant lines flow.

-- In rooms underneath HVAC units in attics.
+• In rooms underneath HVAC units in attics.

 The leaks occur when AC is operating.
 It may be worse on really humid days.